clock menu more-arrow no yes mobile

 Among others, it drew a response from retired NFL player and two-time Super Bowl champ Chris Long — who played on the Rams with Michael Sam — proclaiming his support for the LGBT community:

-It left us wondering just how many current NFL players, owners and head coaches have done something similar.
+It left us wondering just how many current or recent NFL players, owners and head coaches have done something similar.
 Over the last few days we’ve worked with Russell to dig deeper into the question, and we’ve come up with a pretty good list of people across the NFL who are supporters.

 Why is this even important?